vaibhavhariramani/Portfolio-template/README.md

 On GitHub,make your repository is created by navigating to your site's repository.

 ## step 3: Making Changes to Template
-1.) open portfolio-template Directory in [Visual Studio Code Editor](https://code.visualstudio.com/download) or in Your Favourite Editor.
+1.) open your portfolio-template Directory which you have downloaded in previous step in [Visual Studio Code Editor](https://code.visualstudio.com/download) or in Your Favourite Editor.

 <img src="https://github.com/vaibhavhariaramani/Portfolio-template/blob/master/images/img1.png" width="450"/>